wombleton/gitlaw-nz/acts/E/Electricity Industry Act 2010.md

     (4) In this section, **connected retailer** has the same meaning as in section 77\.

-    (5) Every director and trustee commits an offence who knowingly fails to comply with this section and is liable on summary conviction to a fine not exceeding $200,000\.
+    (5) Every director and trustee commits an offence who knowingly fails to comply with this section and is liable on conviction to a fine not exceeding $200,000\.

+    Section 79(5): amended, on 1 July 2013, by [section 413][277] of the Criminal Procedure Act 2011 (2011 No 81).

 ### Subpart 2---Enforcement and general provisions